-A Recommended Levels of Service Report was presented to Council, with the recommendations approved in August 2022.
+A Recommended Levels of Service Report was presented to Council, with the recommendations approved in June 2022.
 This report noted the community consultation undertaken and the associated benchmarking of current user satisfaction.
-Additionally, Council also approved the development of the Urban Elements Asset Management Plan based on the planning principles and recommended management strategies presented within the report and its attachments.
+Additionally, Council also approved the development of the Transportation Asset Management Plan based on the planning principles and recommended management strategies presented within the report and its attachments.

-4 Current and Future Demands
+Current and Future Demands

-It is anticipated that City of Adelaide will be subject to considerable change over the next ten years.
-This will result in our urban elements being subject to new demands that have the potential to impact future service delivery and the requirements of our existing assets.
+It is anticipated that the City of Adelaide will be subject to considerable change over the next ten years.
+This will result in our transportation assets being subject to new demands that have the potential to impact future service delivery and the requirements of our assets.